 A dual purpose company can't control all external factors, however, and there are still roadblocks to success.
 These include the fact that creating shareholder wealth is still a priority in the business ecosystem, and that social ratings are not consistent across the board.
-While dual purpose companies face challenges and it is not necessarily an easy road to success, the four components identified by the researchers form a useful framework for setting up a dual purpose business that is designed to succeed.
-Companies wishing to serve a dual purpose should keep in mind those four components: setting and tracking dual goals, the organizational structure, hiring and socializing employees, and dual-minded leadership.
+While dual purpose companies face challenges and it is not necessarily an easy road to success, the four components dual goals, the organizational structure, hiring and socializing employees, and dual-minded leadership.